 The Inquire: Graduate Certificate in the Scholarship of Teaching and Learning program is designed for University of Guelph faculty, instructors and staff who are interested in conducting research on teaching and learning.

-The underlying philosophy of the program is to develop teacher scholars (Boyer, 1990) using a framework of inquiry based learning.
-Over three consecutive courses taken in a 16-month time frame, program participants learn about the history and philosophy of the scholarship of teaching and learning (SoTL), design a methodologically sound and ethical research project, apply for research ethics approval, collect and analyze data, and publicly share the results of the investigation.
+The underlying philosophy of the program is to develop teacher scholars (Boyer, 1990) using a framework of inquiry-based learning.
+Over three consecutive modules taken in a 16-month time frame, program participants will learn about the history and philosophy of the scholarship of teaching and learning (SoTL), design a methodologically sound and ethical research project, apply for research ethics approval, collect and analyze data, and publicly share the results of the investigation.

 This program is accredited by the Staff and Educational Development Association (SEDA).

 Applications for the 2021-22 Inquire Program are now being accepted.
 Applications are due by Friday, April 16th, 2021.

 Program participants will conduct a SoTL research project throughout the program.
 Participants can work individually or as a research team.

 Activities to support the completion of the research project include:

 - Attendance at a three-day kick-off institute

 - Participation in monthly meetings with cohort members including Action Learning Sets and workshops on topics including: